Directed by Gordon Douglas [Other horror films: Gildersleeve’s Ghost (1944), Zombies on Broadway (1945), The Fiend Who Walked West (1958)]

 As far as the horror goes, there were some good, suspenseful sequences near the beginning that definitely had a creepy vibe to them, though after the point in which we saw the first ant (a great scene in itself, actually), I think they somewhat quickly lost the terrifying vibe.
 It had a more epic feel, to be sure, but the ants themselves lost something in that transition.

 Which is a small shame, because while the shift makes a lot of sense story-wise, I didn’t care that much for it.
-Oh, I enjoyed the investigation portions quite a bit (and they sometimes reminded me of what you might see on Dragnet), but going for a wider scope, a more disaster movie type plot, it lost a little of what it had before.
+Oh, I enjoyed the investigation portions quite a bit (and they sometimes reminded me of what you might see on Dragnet), but going for a wider scope, a more disaster movie type plot, sort of makes the film lose a little of what it had before.

 None of this is to say I don’t like the movie, it’s just that I didn’t love the second half of the film.
 It was still great, especially the sequences that took place in the sewer system, but I didn’t love it.
 Even so, Them! remains one of the better giant insect movies, perhaps one of the best, of the 1950’s.
 It has great performances, a fun story and setting (once they left New Mexico for California, though, I thought it lost a little of the magic), and fantastic effects for the time period.
 There’s a lot to enjoy about this film, so give it a shot if you’ve not already.